Vaelio/weirdgrep/README.md

     <PATH>      File to parse

 OPTIONS:
-    -h, --help         Print help information
+    -a, --add-markers    Add markers to better show which line matched -h, --help           Print help information
     -n, --numbers        Print line numbers for each printed lines starting from 0 -V, --version        Print version information
     -w <WITHIN>          Switch to scope mode, and use this regex as a search and (regex, endtag) as boundaries of the search afterwards
 ```

 By default the tool will search for \<REGEX\> inside \<PATH\> and will print each matches until \<ENDTAG\> is reached.